 The Casualty Response (CARE) Team is a group of volunteers who provide practical assistance and emotional support to a Family on a short-term basis so the Family can continue to function while dealing with a traumatic event.
 The actual support provided depends on Family needs and command guidance, but can include call support, home care assistance, childcare support, meal support, transportation, assistance to visiting family and other family support.

 - If you know someone who is possibly in need of CARE Team: contact the unit commander, unit chaplain, or other unit designee.

 - To schedule CARE Team Training for your unit: have your battalion/bridage Family Readiness POC contact us at +1(301)677-5590

 - Pre- and Post-Deployment Support

 - Relocation Assistance

-Moving is a part of life for Soldiers, Civilian employees and their Families.
+Moving is a part of life for Soldiers, civilian government employees and their Families.
 The Army Community Service Relocation Readiness Program is here to help with a comprehensive support system, whether it’s your first move or the last of many.
-We have all kinds of information and resources to help you and your family navigate your next move.
+We have all kinds of information and resources to help you and your family navigate your next military move.

-Your first stop should be your local Army Community Service center to meet with our Relocation Readiness Program staff who can get you started.
+Your first stop should be your local Army Community Service Family center to meet with a Relocation Readiness Program Manager who can get you started.

 - Survivor Outreach Services (SOS)